Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: Introduction

-Besides the problems imposed by neutrinos and DM, several intriguing anomalies in the $B$-meson decays, particularly in the ratios $R_{D^{(\ast)}}$~\cite{BaBar:2012obs,BaBar:2013mob,Belle:2015qfa,LHCb:2015gmp,Belle:2016dyj,Belle:2017ilt,LHCb:2017smo,LHCb:2017rln,Belle:2019rba} and $R_{K^{(\ast)}}$~\cite{LHCb:2014vgu,LHCb:2017avl,Belle:2019oag,BELLE:2019xld,LHCb:2021trn,LHCb:2021lvy}, as well as in the muon $g-2$ measurements~\cite{Muong-2:2006rrc,Muong-2:2021ojo} have been reported in recent years.
-Interestingly, it has been demonstrated that models with only a single leptoquark (LQ)~\cite{Du:2021zkq,Ban:2021tos,Cheung:2022zsb} or a few of them~\cite{Chen:2017hir,Bigaran:2019bqv,Crivellin:2019dwb,Saad:2020ihm,Babu:2020hun,Lee:2021jdr,Julio:2022bue,DAlise:2022ypp} are capable of addressing all the flavor anomalies simultaneously.
-Inspired by the spirit of SD$\nu$M, we will explore if these ``stones'', once combined properly, can crack all the flavor anomalies, together with the origin of neutrino masses and the nature of dark matter in a unified picture.
-Arguably, the simplest approach is to check if whatever accounts for the $B$-meson and $(g-2)_{\mu}$ anomalies simultaneously also contributes to the Dirac neutrino mass generation.
+Besides the problems associated with neutrinos and DM, several intriguing anomalies in the semileptonic $B$-meson decays, particularly in the ratios $R_{D^{(\ast)}}$~\cite{BaBar:2012obs,BaBar:2013mob,Belle:2015qfa,LHCb:2015gmp,Belle:2016dyj,Belle:2017ilt,LHCb:2017smo,LHCb:2017rln,Belle:2019rba} and $R_{K^{(\ast)}}$~\cite{LHCb:2014vgu,LHCb:2017avl,Belle:2019oag,BELLE:2019xld,LHCb:2021trn,LHCb:2021lvy}, as well as in the muon $g-2$ measurements~\cite{Muong-2:2006rrc,Muong-2:2021ojo} have been reported over the last few years.
+Interestingly, it has been demonstrated that models with only a single leptoquark (LQ)~\cite{Du:2021zkq,Ban:2021tos,Cheung:2022zsb} or a few of them~\cite{Chen:2017hir,Bigaran:2019bqv,Crivellin:2019dwb,Saad:2020ihm,Babu:2020hun,Lee:2021jdr,Julio:2022bue,DAlise:2022ypp} are capable of addressing all these flavor anomalies simultaneously.
+Inspired by the spirit of SD$\nu$M, we will explore in this work if these ``stones'', once combined properly, could accommodate all the flavor anomalies, together with the origin of neutrino masses and the nature of dark matter in a unified picture.
+Arguably, the simplest approach is to check if whatever proposed to account for the $B$-meson and $(g-2)_{\mu}$ anomalies simultaneously also contributes to the Dirac neutrino mass generation.
 If these viable LQs could be embedded into the SD$\nu$M, not only can all the aforementioned problems be solved in a unified picture, but also their rich phenomenology correlated with the neutrino mass and mixing will make the constructed models more predictable and testable.